Dascienz/ufo-sightings/README.md

 # UFO_Sightings
 Scraped data from www.nuforc.org

 This is a series of .csv and .py files for scraping, visualizing, and analyzing U.F.O. data from www.nuforc.org.
-I apologize in advance as this was my first independent data science project, code readibility and efficiency are not optimized.
+I apologize in advance as code readibility and efficiency are not optimized.
+Files can be run in python 2.7.

 ## DATA FILES